SAP/openui5-docs/docs/OData_V2_Model_.md

 ## Batch Processing

-The `v2.ODataModel` supports batch processing \(`$batch`\) in two different ways:
+The [`v2.ODataModel`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel) supports batch processing \(`$batch`\) in two different ways:

 -   Default: All requests in a thread are collected and bundled in batch requests, meaning that request is sent in a timeout immediately after the current call stack is finished.
 This includes all manual CRUD requests as well as requests triggered by a binding.

 -   Deferred: The requests are stored and can be submitted with a manual `submitChanges()` call by the application.
 This also includes all manual CRUD requests as well as requests triggered by a binding.

 The model cannot decide how to bundle the requests.
 For this, OpenUI5 provides the `groupId`.
 For each binding and each manual request, a `groupId` can be specified.
 All requests belonging to the same group are bundled into one batch request.
 Request without a `groupId` are bundled in the default batch group.
 You can use a `changeSetId` for changes.
 The same principle applies: Each change belonging to the same `changeSetId` is bundled into one `changeSet` in the batch request.
 Per default, all changes have their own `changeSet`.
-For more information, see the API reference.

 You can use the `setDeferredGroups()` method to set a subset of previously defined groups to deferred.